 - (1) The centreboard shall be made of wood or metal except that a protecting strip of any material is permitted.
-Wood centreboards may be sheathed with glass fibre. - (2) The thickness of the centreboard shall not exceed 20 mm, including g.r.p. sheathing if any, if made of wood and 6 mm maximum if of metal. - (3) The profile of the measured part of the centreboard shall be within two lines, one 5 $\,\mathrm{mm}$ outside and the other 5 $\,\mathrm{mm}$ inside the profile shown on the measurement diagram. - (4) When the centreboard is fully raised it shall not project below the keel bands. - (5) The extension of the centreboard below the keel, excluding the keelband, shall not exceed 800 mm.
-A stop shall be fitted to prevent this dimension being exceeded.
+Wood centreboards may be sheathed with g.r.p.. - (2) The thickness of the centreboard shall not exceed 20 mm, including g.r.p. sheathing if any, if made of wood and 6 mm maximum if of metal. - (3) Excluding any pivot slot, the profile of the measured part of the centreboard shall be within two lines, one 5mm outside, and the other 5mm inside the profile shown on the measurement diagram, when the pivot point in the centreboard lies on the pivot point shown on the measurement diagram.